NatelyGamer/github-fundamentals-NatelyGamer/Lab1.md

 > I can also quote myself.

 See?
 Cool, right?
 Maybe not.
-Anyways, I also learned how to pull, clone, and commit repositories through my painful Mac setup.
+Anyways, I learned how to pull, clone, and commit repositories through my painful Mac setup.
 If it ain't broke...
 I also learned how to fork and make pull requests.
-That's about all I've learned so far.
+That's about all I've learned so far on GitHub, but I'm learning more and more every day.

 ### What I'm confused about